MoSimEngine/PorticoDockerContainer/README.md

 ## How to use

-1. Download Portico for Linux from [here](https://sourceforge.net/projects/portico/files/latest/download?source=files)
+Portico will be downloaded on the fly when creating the image.

-2. Unpack everything into the root level of the repo
+1. Install docker on your computer if you haven't
-3. Install docker on your computer if you haven't
+2. Clone the repo
-4. Run ```docker build ./ -t portico``` to build the docker image
+3. Run ```docker build ./ -t portico``` to build the docker image
 4. Run ```docker run portico``` to start the docker container letting it run a java example

 ## Links